msmith158/Cleanup-Krue/Assets/Resources/DialogueFiles/README.md

 > [character=Quinn][sprite=Happy]Hello, traveller!

-Please see "Further Notes" for how to change the settings of in-line arguments.
+Also note that once you have declared a setting, it does not need to be redeclared unless you want to change it to something else.
+Please see "Further Notes" for how to change the settings of in-line arguments as well as things like character expressions.

 ### Best Practice for In-line Arguments
 The best way to use the dialogue system is to make sure all parameters are set to what you want them to be—remember that they aren't set until you set them.
 For example, if you want a neutral Quinn for your dialogue line, make sure that you declare that at least on your first line, otherwise it may still be whatever was on the previous line of dialogue in the previous dialogue file.